Incoterms 2020, Shipping, and Trade Terms defined // What Does EXW, FOB, DDP, DPU, FCA, CIP Mean?

 Buyer: The person who is purchasing the goods and will receive them upon final delivery

-Delivery: The point in which the process at which the risk is transferred from seller to buyer
+Delivery: The point at which the risk is transferred from the seller to the Buyer

-Arrival: The point at which the delivery has been paid.
+Arrival: The point at which the delivery has been paid for.
 The seller should name the place.

-Free: How far must the seller deliver the goods to be picked up by the buyer?
+Free: How far must the seller deliver the goods for the Buyer to pick them up?

-Bill of Lading: this is the shipping receipt.
-This is a detailed list of goods provided to and signed by the carrier and sent to the person cosigning or receiving the goods.
-Note that it’s ‘lading,’ NOT ‘landing.’
+Bill of Lading: This is the shipping receipt.
+This is a detailed list of goods provided to and signed by the carrier, which is then sent to the person cosigning or receiving the goods.
+Note that it’s ‘landing,’ NOT ‘landing.’

 Carrier: the party obligated to transport the goods.
 This can be done by any means, such as ship, rail, or truck.